“For rebellion is like the sin of divination (…)”1 Samuel 15:23

 Basically, all of the card meanings are the sum total of the kabbalistic, astrological and numerological correspondences for the cards.
 With in-depth knowledge of correspondences, it becomes possible to read the Tarot cards without the actual images.
 Astrology is the occult art that underpins and holds together the ‘science’ of the Tarot, as it does for all types of occult workings.

-The roots of the Golden Dawn can be found in Luciferian/Satanic Freemasonry and it was only very recently (during the Covid-19 lockdown) that I learned that the upper degrees of Freemasonry are indeed Luciferian (as are the origins of the New Age Movement).
+The roots of the Golden Dawn can be found in Luciferian/Satanic Freemasonry and it was only very recently (during the Covid-19 lockdown) that I learned that the upper degrees of Freemasonry are indeed Luciferian and so are the origins of the New Age.
 This means that the whole structure of Freemasonry, and its offshoots, is dedicated to an enemy of God’s plan for mankind, whether the lower degree members of Freemasonry are aware of it or not.

 The same can be said for those who use the Tarot cards.
 Most of them (I used to be one of them) are not aware that the intent of the Golden Dawn Tarot cards is to disseminate Masonic/Luciferian teachings.
 Most readers will protest loudly that they don’t even believe in Satan or Lucifer and that any such doctrine has no bearing on their own usage of the Tarot cards.